tctony/serde-sqlite-jsonb/README.md

 ```
 to_vec_with_options(some_vector_of_floats, Options { binary_float: true })?
 ```
-which save almost 2/3 of storage spaces.
+by which would save almost 2/3 of storage spaces.

+See `examples/binary_float_compare.rs` for more.

 # serde-sqlite-jsonb